chafiq1992/whatsapp-last/README.md

 When deploying to providers with ephemeral filesystems, point the `DB_PATH` environment variable at a location backed by a persistent volume so that chat history is retained across restarts.

+### Health checks

+`GET /health` includes a lightweight DB connectivity check (`db.ok`) so you can quickly verify whether the service can reach its database in production.

 Recent versions add indexes on the `wa_message_id` and `temp_id` columns of the `messages` table.
 Running the backend automatically applies these indexes if